nussling/beautiful-jekyll/_posts/2020-04-14-covid19_circuitbreaker_contactpatterns.md

 -------------

 A total of 1067 completed surveys were collected.
-Survey completion was XX% (based on the number of completed surveys out of users who initiated the survey).
+Survey completion was 80.1% (based on the number of completed surveys out of users who initiated the survey).

 Respondents who reported not currently residing in Singapore (n = 7) and